andre-st/goodreads-toolbox/dict/README.md

 but search for reviews and filter by the number of stars, age etc.

-Some Toolbox programs run a dictionary (with ngrams, most common words etc) against this search in order to collect reviews.
+Some Toolbox programs run a dictionary (with ngrams, most common words etc) against this search in order to collect unique reviews.

 Woolf's "To the Lighthouse" had 5514 text reviews: